miku86/javascript-tuesday/README.md

 - `index.html`: create an empty div
 - `script.js`: find out if files are connected
 - `script.js`: add a svg element with a width and height of 200px into the div
-- `script.js`: add a border to the svg
+- `script.js`: add a 3px red border to the svg
+- `script.js`: add a grey background to the svg
 - `script.js`: add a new rectangle into the svg with a width and height of 50px
 - `script.js`: fill the rectangle with blue color
 - `script.js`: add a new circle into the svg with a radius of 50px
-- `script.js`: the circle should start at 50/50
+- `script.js`: the circle should start at 150/150
 - `script.js`: fill the circle with yellow color
-- `script.js`: add a new line into the svg that goes from 0/0 to 50/100
+- `script.js`: add a new line into the svg that goes from the top-left to the bottom-right corner
 - `script.js`: make the line purple

 What we've learned: